brevzin/cpp_proposals/2996_reflection/reflection.md

 :::
 :::

 Lastly, we clarify that during the definition of an _injected declaration_, the instantiation context consists of the _evaluation context_ of the expression that is producing the declaration.
-In our example above, this ensures that the definition of `$M$` is reachable not just from the invocation of `define_class` for `C`, but from within the actual generated definition of `$C$`.
+In our example above, this ensures that the definition of `$M$` is reachable not just from the invocation of `define_aggregate` for `C`, but from within the actual generated definition of `$C$`.

 This machinery is "off in the weeds" of technicalities related to modules, lookup, etc., but we believe (hope?) that it provides a sound basis upon which to build generative reflection within the framework provided by core language wording: not only for P2996, but for future papers as well.